The best sales to shop today: GameStop, Bose headphones, Baublebar and more - CNN Underscored

 - Save $110 on this Refurbished Dyson V10 Absolute Cordless Vacuum and snag it for just $269.99.

-- Protect your phone with 20% sitewide and 30% off discontinued items at Otterbox through March 5.
+- Protect your phone with 20% sitewide and 30% off discontinued items at OtterBox through March 5.

 - Never vacuum again with this discounted Roborock S6 Pure Robot Vacuum and Mop, which is just $379.99 for one day only.

-- Snag some extra bands for your Whoop Strap with the site’s buy two get one free promotion.
+- Snag some extra bands for your Whoop Strap with the site’s buy two, get one free promotion.

 - Get up to 30% off select water filtration products for one day only at The Home Depot.